davidlamt/personal-blog/content/post/software-development/27-vim-progress-update.md

 I am currently using <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code (VSCode)</a> as my main editor.
 Eclipse and Visual Studio are also part of my daily toolbelt that I unclip when necessary.

 I am attempting to migrate projects to VSCode because of how much I love it.
-I am enthralled by it's quickness as a text editor as it is not bloated by unnecessary tools that many IDEs contain.
+I am enthralled by its quickness as a text editor as it is not bloated by unnecessary tools that many IDEs contain.

-Despite being a text editor at heart, you can customize and extend it to your heart's content with extensions and modifications.
+Despite being a text editor at heart, you can customize it to your heart's content with extensions.
 Maybe I will compose an entire love letter (post) for VSCode in the future.

 I am using the following plugins to super-charge my code creation: